CONTACT: Katharine Eaton

-WASHINGTON – The American Forest & Paper Association (AF&PA) today released the 57th Annual Survey of Paper, Paperboard and Pulp Capacity, reporting that U.S. paper and paperboard capacity declined 1.3 percent in 2016, in line with the long-term decline rate of 1.3 percent per year since 2001.
+WASHINGTON – The American Forest & Paper Association (AF&PA) today released the 59th Annual Survey of Paper, Paperboard and Pulp Capacity, reporting U.S. paper and paperboard capacity declined 1.1 percent in 2018.

-The annual survey reports U.S. industry capacity data for 2016 and 2017 for all major grades of paper, paperboard and pulp, as well as fiber consumption, based on a comprehensive survey of all U.S. pulp and paper mills.
-Survey data includes responses from companies representing more than 88 percent of U.S. paper and paperboard industry capacity, with estimates completing the data set.
+The report includes U.S. industry capacity data for 2018 and 2019 for all major grades of paper, paperboard and pulp, as well as fiber consumption, based on a comprehensive survey of all U.S. pulp and paper mills.
+Survey data includes responses from companies representing 87 percent of U.S. paper and paperboard industry capacity, with estimates completing the data set.

-The complete survey with detailed tables is available for $2,130.
-Please contact Kory Bockman at firstname.lastname@example.org or (202) 463-4716 for this report as well as other industry reports published by AF&PA.
+The survey with detailed tables is available for $2,250.
+Please contact Kory Bockman at email@example.com or (202) 463-4716 for this report as well as other industry reports published by AF&PA.

 The American Forest & Paper Association (AF&PA) serves to advance a sustainable U.S. pulp, paper, packaging, tissue and wood products manufacturing industry through fact-based public policy and marketplace advocacy.
-AF&PA member companies make products essential for everyday life from renewable and recyclable resources and are committed to continuous improvement through the industry’s sustainability initiative - Better Practices, Better Planet 2020.
-The forest products industry accounts for approximately 4 percent of the total U.S. manufacturing GDP, manufactures over $200 billion in products annually, and employs approximately 900,000 men and women.
-The industry meets a payroll of approximately $50 billion annually and is among the top 10 manufacturing sector employers in 45 states.
-Visit AF&PA online at www.afandpa.org or follow us on Twitter @ForestandPaper.
+AF&PA member companies make products essential for everyday life from renewable and recyclable resources and are committed to continuous improvement through the industry’s sustainability initiative — Better Practices, Better Planet 2020.
+The forest products industry accounts for approximately four percent of the total U.S. manufacturing GDP, manufactures nearly $300 billion in products annually and employs approximately 950,000 men and women.
+The industry meets a payroll of approximately $55 billion annually and is among the top 10 manufacturing sector employers in 45 states.
+Visit AF&PA online at afandpa.org or follow us on Twitter @ForestandPaper.